HarishHary/blink/README.md

 ## Runtime Foundation

 Each service process owns a local, non-networked Ergo node.
 Applications, supervisors, actors, and meta processes isolate failure domains.
 Actors serialize mutable control state instead of acting as parallel workers.
-Bounded invocation admission plus the dynamic router → route → manager → pool → worker hierarchy provides concurrency.
-Dynamic routes and pools are not supervisors.
+Bounded invocation admission plus the dynamic router → route → manager → plugin process hierarchy provides concurrency.
+Dynamic routes are not supervisors.
 Horizontal scale remains at the service, Kafka, and KEDA layers.

 - Plugins run as separate Go subprocesses over gRPC, so a failing capability is isolated from its host service.
 - `controller` publishes desired state as log-compacted Kafka snapshots, including a generation marker; consumers rebuild committed projections from that state.